F3de420/Cannacoin-Sub-Raffler/README.md

 - Excludes specified bots and users from participating.
 - Uses Random.org API for unbiased winner selection.
 - Uploads participant lists to Pastebin and shares the raw link.
-- Provides a spinner animation in the console to indicate active operation.
 - Logs all activities and errors to a rotating log file.

 ## Requirements